kharchenkolab/numbat/README.md

   --paneldir PANELDIR  Directory to phasing reference panel (BCF files) --outdir OUTDIR      Output directory
   --ncores NCORES      Number of cores
   --UMItag UMITAG      UMI tag in bam.
-Should be Auto for 10x and None for
+Should be Auto for 10x and XM for
                        Slide-seq
   --cellTAG CELLTAG    Cell tag in bam.
 Should be CB for 10x and XC for Slide-
                        seq